Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Related Works

 In order to enable the MMT systems to adequately handle multimodal information, a translate and refine approach \citep{ive-etal-2019-distilling} was adopted for MMT, where the first stage decoder generates translation on textual information and second stage decoder refines it with the help of the visual features.
 To improve the interaction between textual and visual features, a latent variable was added to model \citep{calixto-etal-2019-latent}.
-This latent variable can be seen as a stochastic embedding which is used by the decoder for translation, as well as it can be used to predict image features.
-Attention \citep{attention-is-all-you-need} based multi-modal interactions are widely used in MMT.
+This latent variable can be seen as a stochastic embedding that is used by the decoder for translation, as well as it can be used to predict image features.
+Attention \citep{attention-is-all-you-need} based multimodal interactions are widely used in MMT.
 This includes cross-attention between regional image features and decoder self-attention output \citep{ZHAO20221-region-attentive}.

-The multimodal information generally helped to achieve better results.
+Multimodal information generally helped in obtaining better results.
 However, it was observed that many of the improvements were not related to the presence of visual features in MMT.
 This indicated a need to probe how and why MMT models generate better translation compared to UNMT models.
 In a probing task \citep{li-etal-2022-vision}, the words that included color information (red, green, etc.) were masked.
-Further, the words indicating characters and nouns were also replaced with mask tokens from the source text to simulate a situation where information is insufficient in the source text.
-They proposed a Selective Attention based transformer that is able to recover the masked information from the image at the generated translation better than other existing models.
+In addition, words that indicate characters and nouns were also replaced with mask tokens from the source text to simulate a situation where information is insufficient in the source text.
+They proposed a Selective Attention-based transformer that is able to recover the masked information from the image at the generated translation better than other existing models.
 Similarly, it was observed that models can integrate the visual modality if they are complementary rather than redundant \citep{caglayan-etal-2019-probing}.
-Further, they observe that visual features increase the robustness of NMT by acting as input noise.
+Further, they observed that visual features increase the robustness of NMT by acting as input noise.